nimish25bai11011-sudo/Digital-Literacy-Portfolio-Building-Skills-for-the-Modern-Digital-World/README.md

 ---

 ### Module 2 – Digital Portfolio
-I created profiles on GitHub, LinkedIn, and Kaggle.
+I created profiles on GitHub, LinkedIn .
 These platforms are useful for building a professional identity.
-GitHub helps in sharing projects, LinkedIn is useful for networking, and Kaggle helps in improving technical skills.
+GitHub helps in sharing projects, LinkedIn is useful for networking.

 ---

 ### Module 3 – Platforms Exploration
-I completed a beginner-level coding problem on HackerRank, which helped me understand basic programming logic.
-I also created a Google Form quiz with five questions related to digital literacy and collected responses.
+ I  created a Google Form quiz with five questions related to digital literacy and collected responses.

 ---